Step-by-Step Guide | October 17, 2022

 Overview

-You will also want to thoroughly test the new equipment, ensuring that chargers operate as expected and that electric school buses will work for their proposed routes.
+You will also want to ensure that chargers operate as expected and that electric school buses will work for their proposed routes and can be operated safely before transporting students.

 Things to do:

-• Test your new buses on all proposed routes
+• Test your new electric school buses on all proposed routes

 • Test chargers and charging software